WR104/pollevbot/README.md

 # pollevbot

 pollevbot is a bot that automatically responds to polls on pollev.com.
 It continually checks if a specified host has opened any polls.
-Once a poll has been opened, it submits a random response.
+Once a poll has been opened, it submits the first response.

 **for UCI Account only**